wwtinwhu/loam_velodyne/README.md

 ```

 ## Save Global Map
-When the slam mission is done or the bag is played over, you can use following order to save the global map
+When the slam mission is done or the bag is played over, you can use following order to save the global map and trajectory(aft_mapped_to_init)
 ```
 rosbag play senMapOrder.bag --clock
 ```